zoulasc/racoon2/README.md

 o What is the Racoon2 ?

-The Racoon2 is a system to exchange and to install security parameters for the IPsec.
+The Racoon2 is a system to exchange and to install security parameters for IPsec.

-This is provided by the Racoon2 Project in the WIDE Project, Japan.
-The project aims to provide the IPsec system for FreeBSD, NetBSD and Linux.
-There are some similar projects working in the Internet community.
+This code was written by the Racoon2 Project in the WIDE Project, Japan.
+The project aimed to provide the IPsec system for FreeBSD, NetBSD and Linux.
+There are some similar projects working in the Internet community (openswan/Linux, iked/OpenBSD).
-We do not have any thoughts to compete with these communities.
-We'd rather like to collaborate with them though there is a language barrier.

-Main objective of the Racoon2 is for research rather than business.
-We may not be able to provide satisfactory support for you.
-We are continuously changing it in our research.
-It does not have enough stability.
-So, please take full responsibility for using the Racoon2.
+The main objective of Racoon2 is currently to evaluate it as a possible replacement iked key exchange service (IKE) for use in future releases of major software platforms such as *BSD and Linux.
+It has iked to implement IKEv1 and IKEv2, spmd to provide security policy management services, and kinkd to provide Kerberos based key exchange for IPsec.
+At present it is unstable and very difficult to configure.
+Most users will not be able to use it in its current form without a significant level of expertise and experience with the complexities of establishing IPsec connections.
+It only provides one small piece (IKE) of a complicated system of many parts that are needed to establish successful secured communications over the Internet.

+Racoon2 is also based on very old code and it is still very buggy.
+Although Racoon2 can be configured to establish working IPsec connections using both IKEv1 and IKEv2, in its current form, most users who do not have experience configuring IPsec connections will not be able to get a connection working without significant effort.
+The near-term goals are to reduce the number of bugs that make Racoon2 so difficult to configure, and to create a simpler system for configuring corrections correctly so that the level of expertise required to use Racoon2 to establish connections can be reduced to the point where most developers will be able to build, install, and use Racoon2 to get working IPsec connections with minimal effort.

 Currently, the system supports the following specifications: